databricks/mlops-stacks/README.md

 project from your local checkout of the repo, and inspect its contents/run tests within the project.

-We provide example project configs for Azure (using both GitHub and Azure DevOps) and AWS (using GitHub) under `tests/example-project-configs`.
+We provide example project configs for Azure (using both GitHub and Azure DevOps), AWS (using GitHub), and GCP (using GitHub) under `tests/example-project-configs`.
 To create an example Azure project, using Azure DevOps as the CI/CD platform, run the following from the desired parent directory of the example project: